nablang/nablang/doc/nabla/pattern-match.md

 But the order for `a`, `b` are not garanteed

-## Matching arguments
+## Matching function inputs

-When args are quoted with brackets, we are matching the arg array, and it means `if match then...`
+An empty `case` clause can replace arguments.

+We can match against args when using `case def`

+    def foo case
-    def foo [a as Integer, b as 3]
+    when [a as Integer, b as 3]
       ...

-You may think, how about multiple matches? but nabla does forbid method overloading

-    def foo [*xs]
-      case xs
-      when [a, b]
+    when [x, *xs]
       ...
-      when [a, b, c, *_]
-        ...
+    else # if no else branch, raises argument error ...
     end
-    end

 When method is defined with matching args, the arity is `-1`

-Lambdas and subroutines may also be defined with matching args
+Lambdas and subroutines may also be defined with case

-    -> [x, *xs]
+    -> case
-      ...
-    end

-    do [x, *xs]
+    when [x, *xs]
       ...
     end